Wolff-H/wolff-h.github.io.v2.source/en/components/vivid-calendar.md

 ## With slot used

-With the slot used, calendar provides full gesture interactions and animations.
+With the slot used, calendar provides full gesture interactions and animations. (since you need to scroll the calendar view to change between month view and week view)

 <ShowcaseWithSlot />